picosh/tunkit/README.md

-# Web Tunnels
+# ptun - web tunnels

-A passwordless authentication experience for the browser leveraging SSH tunnels.
+Passwordless authentication for the browser using SSH tunnels.

 # How it works